Natural Hazard Disclosure Report (NHD): What Is It And What Does It Cover?

 - If your home sits within a mile of a site in which the U.S. military tested explosive munitions.

 The Bottom Line: The NHD Report Can Save Both The Seller And Buyer

 The NHD report is an important part of any home sale in California.
 The report can save buyers from taking on more risk than they are comfortable tackling and can help them avoid buying a home that requires expensive insurance.
 The NHD’s disclosures also protect sellers from lawsuits from angry buyers who might otherwise not have realized that they were buying in a flood zone, area prone to earthquakes or part of the state in which forest fires are common.

 No matter where you’re looking to buy or sell a home, you’ll want to learn about Seller’s Disclosures and how they can impact real estate transactions.

 Get approved to refinance.

 See expert-recommended refinance options and customize them to fit your budget.

 Viewing 1 - 3 of 3

-12 Critical Questions To Ask When Buying A House
+12 Questions To Ask When Buying A House

-For inexperienced home buyers, it's hard to know what questions to ask when looking at properties.
-Use this checklist to make sure you get the right info.
+For inexperienced home buyers, it’s hard to know what questions to ask when buying a house.
+Use this checklist to make sure you get the right information.